videturfortuna/vehicle_reid_itsc2023/README.md

 | CE / Tri | 90.36/85.17 | NULL        | 91.15/86.22 | NULL        | **92.54**/**88.28** |

-Please cite our paper inspired on proposed techniques or code. ref will be published soon.
+Please cite our paper inspired on proposed techniques or code. ref will be published soon when published in IEEE, meanwhile if you want you can use arxiv.preprint

 Some code as data loading, evaluation, and other is mainly reused from: